-1. High-temperature molecules get less dense and starts travel towards the water surface
+- High-temperature molecules get less dense and start to travel towards the water surface.

-2. The water surface applies pressure to the vacant space above it
+- The water surface applies pressure to the vacant space above it.

-3. The vapours in vacant space apply the pressure on the surface of the water (vapour pressure)
+- The vapors in vacant space apply the pressure on the surface of the water (vapor pressure).

 What Is Saturated Condition?

-Simply put, saturated steam can’t accommodate more steam into it at the constant temperature.
+Simply put, saturated steam can’t accommodate more steam into it at a constant temperature.

 Right Amount of Moisture Is The Key